YBL123/sei-group-project/README.md

 * Add likes to comments
 * Index page dropdown to also filter plants by newest, favourites, following, location - through search input.
 * An about page that is visible before registering/logging in and after.

+## Key Learnings

+This project was a really great learning experience.
+I was able to build full stack features, work with third party APIs and work in a larger group.
+I think one of the most valuable lessons was experiencing working in feature brances and commiting our work.
+This meant we had to be super clear and communicative with each other to ensure any merge conflicts would be resolved without an loss of work.
+Thankfully we worked really well together and everyone was super respectful and communicated really well.